MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 The Image Renderer manages only the MicroEJ formats (:ref:`section_image_standard_raw`, :ref:`section_image_display_raw`, and :ref:`section_image_custom_raw`).

-The following table list all the formats and their usage.
+The following table lists all the formats and their usage.

 +-----------+---------+---------+----------------------------+
 | Format    | Input   | Output  | BufferedImage              |